 To encourage and enrich international partnerships between art museums and to deepen research and dialogue, for the next two years the foundation offers US Curatorial Travel Grants for Travel outside the United States.
 An institution may apply for a travel grant even if it has applied (or plans to apply) separately for general exhibition support for the same project.
 Proposals for travel grants and general exhibition support are each considered on their own merits; grant approval in one program does not guarantee grant approval in the other.

-NOTE: Though there are three deadlines for US Curatorial Travel Grants for Travel outside the United States per fiscal year (July 1– June 30), grants will be awarded only while funds last; therefore institutions are advised to apply as early as possible within a given year (with September being the first deadline in each annual cycle).
+NOTE: Though there are multiple deadlines for US Curatorial Travel Grants for Travel outside the United States per fiscal year (July 1– June 30), grants will be awarded only while funds last; therefore institutions are advised to apply as early as possible within a given year (with September being the first deadline in each annual cycle).

 Eligibility & Application Information

 The foundation only accepts proposals from institutions with United States 501(c)(3) status.
 US Curatorial Travel Grants for Travel outside the United States are not made to individuals.

 - Grants allow US curators to travel internationally to work on exhibitions about any aspect of historical American art (except architecture, conservation, or film) that have a strong probability of being realized.
 Specifically, grants may be used to seek curatorial and/or institutional partners and venues; conduct research in public and private art collections, archives, and libraries; and meet with specialists based outside the United States.